30 Tips to Help You Live Long, Be Happy, and Have Financial Success

 Buy memories, not stuff

 If you’re trying to decide between a Caribbean cruise and the latest iPhone, choose the cruise.
 Researchers have found that you’ll derive more happiness from spending money on experiences rather than on physical objects.
 Why?
 For one thing, studies show we get used to new material goods quickly, so the pleasure they bring disappears quickly.
 After an experience, on the other hand, you get a little burst of joy each time you remember it.
-These are the things rich people never waste their money on.

 Skip one meal a day